Deep Feature Consistent Variational Autoencoder: Introduction

 \section{Introduction}

-Deep Convolutional Neural Networks (CNNs) have been used to achieve state-of-the-art performances in many supervised computer vision tasks such as image classification \cite{krizhevsky2012imagenet,simonyan2014very}, retrieval \cite{babenko2014neural}, detection \cite{girshick2014rich}, and captioning \cite{karpathy2015deep}.
-Deep CNN-based generative models, a branch of unsupervised learning techniques in machine learning, have become a hot research topic in computer vision area in recent years.
-A generative model trained with a given dataset can be used to generate data having similar properties as the samples in the dataset, learn the internal essence of the dataset and "store" all the information in the limited parameters that are significantly smaller than the training dataset.
+Deep Convolutional Neural Networks (CNNs) have been used to achieve state-of-the-art performances in many supervised computer vision tasks such as image classification \cite{krizhevsky2012imagenet,simonyan2014very}, retrieval \cite{babenko2014neural}, detection \cite{girshick2014rich,sermanet2013overfeat}, and captioning \cite{karpathy2015deep, vinyals2015show}.
+Deep CNNs-based generative models, a branch of unsupervised learning techniques in machine learning, have become a hot research topic in computer vision area in recent years.
+A generative model trained with a given dataset can be used to generate data like the samples in the dataset, learn the internal essence of the dataset and "store" all the information in the limited parameters that are significantly smaller than the training dataset.

 Variational Autoencoder (VAE) \cite{kingma2013auto,rezende2014stochastic} has become a popular generative model, allowing us to formalize this problem in the framework of probabilistic graphical models with latent variables.
-By default, pixel-by-pixel measurement like $L_2$ loss, or logistic regression loss is used to measure the difference between the reconstructed and the original images.
-Such measurements are easily implemented and efficient for deep neural network training.
-However, the generated images tend to be very blurry when compared to natural images.
-This is because the pixel-by-pixel loss does not capture the perceptual difference and spatial correlation between two images.
-For example, the same image offsetted by a few pixels will have little visual perceptual difference for humans, but it could have very high pixel-by-pixel loss.
-This is a well known problem in the image quality measurement community \cite{leachtenauer1997general}.
+By default, pixel-by-pixel measurement like L2 loss, or logistic regression loss is used to measure the difference between reconstructed and original images.
+Such measurements are easily implemented and effective for deep neural network training.
+However, the generated images are not clear and tend to be very blurry when compared to natural images.
+This is because the pixel-by-pixel loss is not good enough to capture the visual perceptual difference between two images and it is not the way how humans look at the world.
+For example, the same image offsetted by a few pixels has little visual perceptual difference for humans, but it could have very high pixel-by-pixel loss.